RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/The_Watchers_and_Their_Zones.md

 **“Rain drips, soaking into the floor, and Slothrop perceives that he is losing his mind.
 If there is something comforting—religious, if you want—about paranoia, there is still also anti-paranoia, where nothing is connected to anything, a condition not many of us can bear for long.
 Well right now Slothrop feels himself sliding onto the anti-paranoid part of his cycle, feels the whole city around him going back roofless, vulnerable, uncentered as he is..” -- Page 434**

 Maybe when we tear away from a place of complicity, secrecy and discipline, and when we are left somewhere completely different than that, things become too disjointed.
-The constant stench of paranoia clears and you are left with a tainted mind, but less tangible threats of conspiracy.
+The constant stench of paranoia clears and you are left with a mind tainted by the scent, but less tangible threats of conspiracy.

 Maybe most in the situation use this as a justification for their reactions.
-A tightening of the reigns, full control of your domain and a warning to any trespassers.
+A tightening of the reigns, a need for full control of your domain and a warning to any trespassers.

-Maybe where the glimmer of connected events and tripping into circular reasoning has been clouded over, you are forced to try and find your way around a new and unfamiliar terrain.
+Maybe where the "religious" glimmer of connected events and an eventual tripping into circular reasoning has been clouded over, you are forced to work your way around a new and unfamiliar terrain.
 And you can’t help but be too careful there, who knows the type of people you might run into.
-Or run into you.
+Or might run into you.
 No, the dots aren’t connected.
 But.. is that all part of a plan?
 A plot?

 Who was chasing who here, anyways?